HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Kitchen View: Sabor, Thanh

 v.37-38

 v.37

-            What i learned:
+ * What i learned:

 I gained knowledge in using Markdown, App.Moqups, Flask and branches. started to look att html and css.

 I also learned about essential tools and resources, such as GitHub, that are crucial for the project.

-   WHat happen in the group:
+ * What happen in the group:

 Our group agreed to use Python as our programming language, VS Code as the development environment, and GitHub for version control.
 These decisions could be changed.

 meeting 2:

 This week, we decided to focus on learning Python, as we didn’t have enough information to start the main project.